hyansuper/spotmicro/README.md

 catkin_make
 ```

-### On Raspberry Pi (optional, only if you have built the robot, otherwise you can just test the robot in simulation)
+### On Raspberry Pi with ROS installed
+This is optional, only if you have built the physical robot; otherwise you can just test the robot in simulation.

+Flash onto SD card the [Ubiquity Robotics image](https://downloads.ubiquityrobotics.com/pi.html)(my test is the 2019-02-19 version), and set up the system as instructed, then log into Raspberry pi
 ```
 sudo apt-get install libi2c-dev -y cd catkin_ws/src